wookey-project/ewok-kernel/doc/faq_syscalls.rst

       permission
    4. If you require a forced execution of the main thread for one more more ISR, you must have the corresponding permission
-   5. You have left a field unconfigured with a value that means something not permitted in your case (for example EXTI access request for GPIO)
+   5. You have left a field non-configured with a value that means something not permitted in your case (for example EXTI access request for GPIO)

 .. hint::